bdi-lab/HyNT/README.md

 If you use this code or data, please cite our paper.

-> Chanyoung Chung and Jaejun Lee and Joyce Jiyoung Whang, Representation Learning on Hyper-Relational and Numeric Knowledge Graphs with Transformers, 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '23), 2023.
+> Chanyoung Chung, Jaejun Lee and Joyce Jiyoung Whang, Representation Learning on Hyper-Relational and Numeric Knowledge Graphs with Transformers, 29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD '23), 2023.

 ## Requirements